Ways to Create Space When Filming in a Small Area

-One of the oldest tricks in the book for creating the illusion of depth is called deep space, and can be used to trick the audience’s brain into imagining that the space is deeper than it actually is.
-Why do we use the word “trick?”
-Because any screen you are looking at, whether it’s a movie screen, a computer, or your handheld device, the image has height and width but there is no depth.
-The audiences’ eyes are always focused on the surface of the screen.
+Because any screen you are looking at, whether it’s a movie screen, a computer, or your handheld device, the image has height and width, but there is no depth.
+The audience’s eyes are always focused on the surface of the screen.
 Depth is an illusion created by photography.
 But in the look of “deep space,” we are doing everything possible to enhance this illusion.

 1. Use wide-angle lenses.

 Wide-angle lenses expand space, while telephoto lenses compress space.
-By using the wide-angle lens, we can create the illusion that the space is much deeper than it actually is.
+By using the wide-angle lens, we can create the illusion that the space is much deeper than it is.
 The wider the lens, the deeper the space.

 2. Use high number F. stops.

 Using the higher number F. stops (f.
 11, f.
 22, f.
-32) when exposing your image, will dramatically increase your depth of field.
+32) when exposing your image will dramatically increase your depth of field.
 Depth of field is a technical term used to describe how much of the image is in focus.
-We can have everything in the frame from three inches to infinity in focus or we can shrink depth of field so that someone’s eyes are in focus and the tip of their nose is out of focus.
-By using high f. stops, we can put the background into focus; the audience will be more likely to look at it.
-And when they do, their brains will be fooled into thinking that they are refocusing from the foreground to the background and back again, heightening the illusion of depth.
+We can have everything in the frame from three inches to infinity in focus, or we can shrink the depth of field so that someone’s eyes are in focus and the tip of their nose is out of focus.

 3. Stage your actors perpendicular to the flat picture plane.